73696e65/73696e65.github.io/source/_posts/2015-08-17-acid-server-1.markdown

 /protected_page.php
 {% endcodeblock %}

-We had no further access for `/protected_page.php`, but the first idea that I had was referrer check.
+We had no further access for `/protected_page.php`, but the first idea that we had was a referrer check.
 After verifying by spoofing this value:

 {% codeblock lang:html %}
 GET /Challenge/protected_page.php HTTP/1.1